espruino/BangleApps/apps/alpinenav/README.md

 Alpine Navigator Clock
 ======================
 Clock that includes GPS monitoring that tracks and displays position relative to a given origin in realtime.
 Also includes ambient temperature estimate, moonphase and local sunrise and sunset times.
 Please see readme before using.
-It has a fance name and I want to say I'll be using it during expeditions and such but really I just want to remember my way back from the chip shop in unfamliar towns.

 Functions
 ---------